DecentricCorp/Lightrail-API-Docs/use-cases/promotions.md

 ## Concepts

-One of the powerful features of Lightrail is adding promotions to Cards.
-Promotions are auxiliary values that can be attached to existing Cards and are often temporary and subject to some conditions.
-Promotions are often used to encourage customers to spend their gift or account credit value by making time-limited additional value offers.
+One of the powerful features of Lightrail is the ability to add promotions to Cards.
+Promotions are additional values that can be attached to existing Cards and are often temporary and subject to some conditions.

+Promotions are usually used to encourage customers to expedite spending their gift or account credit value by making additional time-limited offers, or to incentivize spending the value on certain items or in certain ways.
+For example, you can attach a $10 promotional value to an existing Gift Card, valid only for one week and redeemable only if the customer spends more than $100 on buying a certain brand of jeans and pays with a certain type of credit card.
+You can read more about Lightrail's powerful [Redemption Rules](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/feature-deep-dive/RedemptionRules.md) on promotions.

 ## High-Level Flow